saratazi/Cinezone/README.md

 2. Open the project folder.

-3. Open "index.html" in your browser:saratazi.github.io/Cinezone.
+3. Open "index.html" in your browser: saratazi.github.io/Cinezone.

 📸 Preview